 3. Dhankar Lake – Spectacular And Splendid

 Dhankar Lake or Sar Kund Lake is one of the most scenic lakes in Spiti.
 It is one of the most preferred Spiti places in June, for travellers who wish to spend some rejuvenating time, away from the city noises.
 Perched at a height of 4270 m, Dhankar Lake offers unmatched natural beauty and is counted as a paradise for trekkers and nature lovers.
 Spiti Valley temperature in June remains cool and windy, which makes the month perfect to explore lakes like Dhankar.
+Undoubtedly, it is one of the best places to visit in Spiti Valley.

 Things to do in Dhankar Lake: Trek up to the lake to relish the wonderful view of the surrounding mountains and nearly transparent lake.
 This is a moderately challenging trek and not suitable for novice trekkers.